raymondfx/hyperledger-ledger/demo/AcmeDemoWorkshop.md

 # Acme Controller Workshop

-In this workshop we will add some functionality to a third participant in the Alice/Faber drama - namely, Acme Inc.  After completing her education at Faber College, Alice is going to apply for a job at Acme Inc.  To do this she must provide proof of education (once she has completed the interview and other non-Indy tasks), and then Acme will issue her an employment credential.
+In this workshop we will add some functionality to a third participant in the Whistleblower/Journalist drama - namely, Acme Inc.  After completing her education at Journalist College, Whistleblower is going to apply for a job at Acme Inc.  To do this she must provide proof of education (once she has completed the interview and other non-Indy tasks), and then Acme will issue her an employment credential.

 Note that an updated Acme controller is available here: https://github.com/ianco/aries-cloudagent-python/tree/acme_workshop/demo if you just want to skip ahead ...
 There is also an alternate solution with some additional functionality available here:  https://github.com/ianco/aries-cloudagent-python/tree/agent_workshop/demo